 B.A.
-(Three Years Degree Program) Sixth Semester Subject - Philosophy Code of the Course SEH7332T Title of the course Philosophical Trends Qualification Level of the Course NHEQF Level 5.5 Credit of the course 2 Credits Type of the course Skill Enhancement Course (SEC) in Philosophy Delivery type of the Course 30H,20 Lectures for content delivery and10 hours for cla case study, Formative and Diagnostic Assessment. uss activity, Prerequisites High level Co-requisite None Objectives of the Course The aim of this paper is to acquaint the students with various p on the fundamental issues which arise in our reflection on condition.
-Issues such as the nature of human conscious knowledge, and freedom of action, perception, emotion, and will be discussed with special reference to psychoanalysis, be existentialist-phenomenological psychology in the western tr Samkhya- yoga, Buddhism and Vedanta in the Indian tradition. this paper is to create cultured awareness among the students them with the great intellectual traditional heritage of our country intends to give a clear, comprehensive, and critical account of systems of Classical Indian Philosophy.
-As a way of Life, Darsh of the prominent branches of learning which suggests in an appr for attaining happiness in this life and hereafter. the human sness, self- imagination haviourism, adition and The aim of acquainting 7.
-The paper the various han was one opriate way Learning Outcomes Student's exposure to different debates on the history of western philosophy would enable them to understand the ideas, concepts and theory of knowledge and how these are relevant for their intellectual growth and its deep consequences for understanding the every-day-life and human existence.
+(Three Years Degree Program) Sixth Semester Subject - Philosophy Code of the Course SEH7332T Title of the course Philosophical Trends Qualification Level of the Course NHEQF Level 5.5 Credit of the course 2 Credits Type of the course Skill Enhancement Course (SEC) in Philosophy Delivery type of the Course 30H,20 Lectures for content delivery and10 hours for class activity, case study, Formative and Diagnostic Assessment.
+Prerequisites High level Co-requisite None Objectives of the Course The aim of this paper is to acquaint the students with various perspectives on the fundamental issues which arise in our reflection on the human condition.
+Issues such as the nature of human consciousness, self-knowledge, and freedom of action, perception, emotion, and imagination will be discussed with special reference to psychoanalysis, behaviourism, existentialist-phenomenological psychology in the western tradition and Samkhya- yoga, Buddhism and Vedanta in the Indian tradition.
+The aim of this paper is to create cultured awareness among the students acquainting them with the great intellectual traditional heritage of our country.
+The paper intends to give a clear, comprehensive, and critical account of the various systems of Classical Indian Philosophy.
+As a way of Life, Darshan was one of the prominent branches of learning which suggests in an appropriate way for attaining happiness in this life and hereafter.
+Learning Outcomes Student's exposure to different debates on the history of western philosophy would enable them to understand the ideas, concepts and theory of knowledge and how these are relevant for their intellectual growth and its deep consequences for understanding the every-day-life and human existence.
 It would offer them not only philosophical insights to unpack the complexity of human existence from a critically nuanced perspective.
-Syllabus - tanaa Unit-I Nature of philosophy, scope, branches, methods, and import Unit-II Philosophy, religion, and scienceOntological theories: Materialism, Idealism, Realism (6 Hours) (6 Hours) Unit-III Types of ontological theories: Dualism, Singularism, Plural ism (6 Hours) Unit-IV Epistemological theories: Rationalism, Empiricism and Cri ticism (6 Hours) Unit-V Theories of truth: Pragmatism, Correspondence theory, theory ' Recommended Reading List अर्जुनमिश्र : दर्शन की मूल धाराएं शिवनारायण : दर्शन की मूलप्रवृत्तियां Titus : Living Issues of Philosophy
+Syllabus Nature of philosophy, scope, branches, methods, and importance Unit-I Unit-II Philosophy, religion, and science (18 Hours) Ontological theories: Materialism, Idealism, Realism (18 Hours) Unit-III Types of ontological theories: Dualism, Singularism, Pluralism (18 Hours) Unit-IV Epistemological theories: Rationalism, Empiricism and Criticism (18 Hours) Unit-V Theories of truth: Pragmatism, Correspondence theory, Coherence theory (18 Hours) Recommended Reading List अर्जुनिमश्र : दर्शन की मूल धाराएं शिवनारायण : दर्शन की मूलप्रवृत्तियां Titus : Living Issues of Philosophy